 Consider, as appropriate, supporting the work of the UN Commission on Crime Prevention and Criminal Justice, including by renewing the mandate of the open-ended intergovernmental Expert Group, and supporting its ongoing efforts to study, in a comprehensive manner, the problem of cybercrime.

 Support the efforts of the United Nations Office on Drugs and Crime to continue to provide, upon request and based on national needs, technical assistance and sustainable capacity-building to Member States to deal with cybercrime, through the Global Programme on Cybercrime and, inter alia, its regional offices, in relation to the prevention, detection, investigation and prosecution of cybercrime in all its forms, recognizing that cooperation with Member States, relevant international and regional organizations, the private sector, civil society and other relevant stakeholders can facilitate this activity.

-Consider taking new measures, such as adopting national legislation to combat cybercrime, in a manner that is consistent with States’ human rights obligations and that ensures judicial guarantees.
+Implement existing measures in a manner that is consistent with their obligations and consider taking new measures, such as adopting national legislation to combat cybercrime, in a manner that is consistent with States’ human rights obligations and that ensures judicial guarantees.

 States, in ensuring the secure use of ICTs, should respect Human Rights Council resolutions A/HRC/RES/20/8 and A/HRC/RES/26/13 (The promotion, protection and enjoyment of human rights on the Internet), as well as General Assembly resolutions A/RES/68/167 and A/RES 69/166 (The right to privacy in the digital age), to guarantee full respect for human rights, including the right to freedom of expression.
 (2015 ¶13(e))